 Well, let’s get to the good stuff.
 First, this is diagram of a typical VMS deposit.
 The Cerro Negra orebody is a little different in that it was formed under a layer of basalt, about 100 feet thick, but there is still abundant jasper, and jasperoid that vented through the basalt to the surface.

-This is looking north towards the Cerro Negra ore body.
-Much of the center of the uppermost portion of of the deposit has been removed forming a deep trench; I’m guessing a thickness between 10 to 40 feet was mined.
+This is photo below is looking north towards the Cerro Negra ore body.
+Much of the center of the uppermost portion of of the deposit has been removed that borders the rhyolite, forming a deep subsidence zone; It is guessed that a thickness between 20 to 40 feet was mined.
 It appears that they focused on the richest supergene ore beneath the drainages.
-The orebody lies right up against the rhyolite.

 This is what the rhyolite looks like.
 It resembles the “Imperial porphyry” of Rome